 Students in Nigeria increasingly rely on abroad education loans to fund international studies.
-In 2022/2023, over 17,640 Nigerian students pursued higher education in the U.S., with applications to Canada rising by 160% since 2020, reflecting a strong demand for reliable education financing.
+As of recent years, over 17,640 Nigerian students pursued higher education in the U.S., with applications to Canada rising by 160% since 2020, reflecting a strong demand for reliable education financing.

 Rising tuition fees, living costs, and travel expenses make a dedicated abroad education loan for Nigerian students essential to cover tuition, accommodation, and other study-related expenses.
-This guide explains the best banks, interest rates, loan types, required documents, and eligibility criteria so you can secure funds efficiently and plan your studies abroad with confidence.
+An important point to understand upfront: most Indian banks and NBFCs (including Propelld) lend only to Indian citizens, OCI cardholders, or residents, and primarily fund Indian students.
+Nigerian nationals studying in a third country (the USA, UK, Canada, etc.) are typically served by international student lenders such as MPOWER Financing and Prodigy Finance, which offer no-cosigner, no-collateral loans to international students.
+Indian lenders may be relevant mainly when a Nigerian student is studying in India and can provide an India-based co-applicant.
+This guide explains realistic financing routes, interest rates, loan types, required documents, and eligibility criteria so you can plan your studies abroad with confidence.

 Cost of Studying Abroad for Nigerian Students